MPI-Dortmund/cryolo/source/tutorials/training_filament.rst

 .. include:: text_modules/training_gui_warumup_convergence.rst

-For the learning the directions of the filaments and in general the filament mode needs more time compared to single particles.
+For learning the directions of the filaments and in general the filament mode needs more time compared to single particles.
 Therefore we recommend to set the :guilabel:`early` argument in the :guilabel:`Optional arguments` to 15.

 .. include:: text_modules/training_end_hint.rst